 - Use the clock button hour, minute, second, and AM/PM

-- Use the calculator button to harness date math codes, which automatically calculate dates in the past and future
+- Use the calculator button to harness date math bubbles, which automatically calculate dates in the past and future

-Here’s a two-digit day, two-digit month, and four-digit year snippet, separated by dashes in TextExpander 6.5 on Mac and TextExpander 2.0 on Windows:
+Here’s a two-digit day, two-digit month, and four-digit year snippet, separated by dashes:

 Let’s say you often ship items to customers and want to give them a specific date range for when their item should arrive, five to seven days from now.
 This is where the calculator button and its date math options can come in real handy.
-For example, in TextExpander 6.5 on Mac and TextExpander 2.0 on Windows:
+For example:

-Bonus tip: To quickly preview snippets that use codes like this, tap the eye icon in the top right of the editor.
+Bonus tip: To quickly preview snippets that use codes like this, tap the eye icon in the bottom right of the editor (Mac only).

 TextExpander has a lot of flexibility to help you automate the handling of dates in your correspondence.
-Be sure to play with these options in the editor, but we also have a code cheat sheet if you prefer.
+Be sure to play with these options in the editor, but we also have a visual editor guide if you prefer.